-Flagstaff is a decidedly white-collar city, with fully 85.20% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Flagstaff is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Flagstaff who work in office and administrative support (14.12%), sales jobs (11.92%), and food service (10.97%).
+Flagstaff is a decidedly white-collar city, with fully 85.91% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Flagstaff is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Flagstaff who work in office and administrative support (13.33%), food service (12.27%), and sales jobs (10.63%).

 In addition, Flagstaff is a major college town that has a very high percentage of its residents over 18 years old who are college students.
 Naturally, collegiate life has a major influence on local Flagstaff culture, lifestyle and entertainment options.
 Flagstaff really pulses to the beat of the academic calendar.
 In Flagstaff every fall, returning students reinvigorate the community, who you will notice are all over town, buying groceries, out with friends, and getting acquainted or re-acquainted with each other and Flagstaff.
 One of the beneficial effects that colleges provide is that they tend to be lasting institutions that deliver direct economic benefits to the local economy in the form of such things as jobs for faculty and staff, and spending by students.
 Flagstaff benefits directly from this.

-Flagstaff is a very ethnically-diverse city.
+Flagstaff is an extremely ethnically-diverse city.
 The people who call Flagstaff home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Flagstaff residents report their race to be White, followed by Native American.
 Flagstaff also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.85% of the city’s residents.
-Important ancestries of people in Flagstaff include Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 18.97% of the city’s residents.
+Important ancestries of people in Flagstaff include German, Irish, English, Italian, and Polish.

 The most common language spoken in Flagstaff is English.
-Other important languages spoken here include Spanish and Navajo.
+Other important languages spoken here include Spanish and Native American languages.